srinathgs/wurflgo/README.md

 What it is
 ====

-  A lirary written in Go for matching user agent strings against the devices in WURFL Database.
+  A library written in Go for matching user agent strings against the devices in WURFL Database.
   Documentation on [godoc.org](http://godoc.org/github.com/srinathgs/wurflgo)

 Installation